techidaily/site-win11-tips/source/_posts/fixing-windows-11s-non-functional-function-keys-for-brightness.md

  If you downloaded any suspicious file or program, then the chances are that your keyboard is experiencing interference due to malware, spyware, or other malicious programs.

- To make sure it isn't the case, you can[check if a file is infected with a virus or not](https://www.makeuseof.com/check-suspicious-file-malware/) .
-In case you find one, you need to[scan your computer for viruses and then remove them](https://www.makeuseof.com/scan-for-viruses-without-buying-antivirus-software/) .
+ To make sure it isn't the case, you can [check if a file is infected with a virus or not](https://www.makeuseof.com/check-suspicious-file-malware/) .
+In case you find one, you need to [scan your computer for viruses and then remove them](https://www.makeuseof.com/scan-for-viruses-without-buying-antivirus-software/) .

- If you are more comfortable with command line tools, then[use Windows PowerShell to scan and remove any malicious components](https://www.makeuseof.com/how-to-use-powershell-to-scan-windows-10-for-malware/) from your system.
+ If you are more comfortable with command line tools, then [use Windows PowerShell to scan and remove any malicious components](https://www.makeuseof.com/how-to-use-powershell-to-scan-windows-10-for-malware/) from your system.

  This should help you fix the issue of your keyboard not functioning properly.